ciberityy/finance_tracker/README.md

 - Python 3.13.2
 - Command-line interface

-## Next Steps
+## Work in Progress
+This project is being actively developed as part of my learning journey.
-- Converting to Django web application
+Next steps: Converting to Django web app with AI integration.
-- Adding AI-powered categorization
-- Building analytics dashboard